COMMUNITY VOICES

 SAVE OUR WATER.
 SAVE OUR WELLS.

-The water source for this proposed data center is Hanover well water
+The water source for this proposed data center WAS Hanover well water

 THE CONSEQUENCES